Greece offers bounty for guerrilla who failed to return to jail

-ATHENS Greece on Wednesday offered a record 4 million euro ($5.4 million) bounty for help in capturing five fugitives after one of them went on the run during a prison furlough, deeply embarrassing authorities.
+ATHENS Greece on Wednesday offered a record 4 million euro bounty for help in capturing five fugitives after one of them went on the run during a prison furlough, deeply embarrassing authorities.

 Christodoulos Xiros, 56, was serving multiple life terms in Athens for his role in Greece's most lethal guerrilla group when he was let out for a week over the New Year and never reported back to prison.